Papier d'Armenie

-Armenian paper is a type of incense that has been produced for centuries.
-The paper is infused with essences, fragrances or essential oils in order to achieve a perfuming or cleansing effect.
-Examples of Armenian paper include Papier d'Arménie, which is produced in France, and Carta d'Armenia, which is produced in Italy.
-The scents from the French production are "Tradition", "Arménie" and "Rose".
+Booklet of genuine Papier d'Arménie, a registered trademark.

+Papier d'Arménie (Armenian paper) is a type of paper incense or room deodorizer that has been produced in France since 1885.
+The paper is soaked in a solution of benzoin resin that has been dissolved in alcohol; with varieties, such as Rose, which have additional fragrances or essential oils.
+It was developed in the late 19th century by a French chemist, Auguste Ponsot, who, after visiting Armenia where he saw the locals burning benzoin resin to refresh and cleanse their homes, created the incense paper with pharmacist Henri Rivier.
+The recipe and method of production is a trade secret.

+Papier d'Arménie brand is a registered trademark throughout the world and does not constitute a generic name for burning paper.
+There are variations though, such as Carta d'Armenia which is sold by Santa Maria Novella in Italy, and Carta Aromatica Eritrea.

 History

 At the end of the 19th century, Auguste Ponsot discovered that Armenian households would burn plants in the genus Styrax as a fragrance.
 Ponsot adopted this habit, and, with the help of the pharmacist Henri Rivier, created his own recipe wherein benzoin (resin) was dissolved in alcohol then let to soak into blotting paper.
 The product has been steadily produced in Montrouge, France since 1885.
 In 2006, during the Year of Armenia in France (Année de l'Arménie en France), the celebrated French perfumer of Armenian origin Francis Kurkdjian gave his own recreation of the historical recipe.

 The company Papier d'Arménie, based in Montrouge in the suburbs of Paris, has been managed by the co-founder's great grand-daughter, Mireille Schvartz, since 1991.
 By 2023, the company was producing 3.5 million booklets a year and exporting 15% of its production.